-Chamois are one of my favorite animals to hunt.
+Chamois are one of my favourite animals to hunt.
 They are curious, super intelligent and have the best eyesight of any game animal I know.
-Found virtually throughout the south island from Fiordland to Nelson but in generally higher numbers around the Westland glaciers, these animals you can chase almost year round as the capes can look great in both their summer and winter phases.
+Found virtually throughout the south island from Fiorldland to Nelson but in generally higher numbers around the Westland glaciers, these animals you can hunt almost year round as the capes can look great in both their summer and winters phases.

-Here’s 10 quick tips designed to help those somewhat new to alpine hunting to get the drop on these smart critters.
+Here’s 10 quick tips designed to help those somewhat new to alpine hunting to get the drop on these super smart critters

-This is one of the Chamois best defenses and they're known for spotting movement out as far as 800+ meters.
+Eyesight is one of the Chamois best defences and they known for spotting movement out as far as 800+ meters.
 Use any available cover and take your time, often it’s a case of getting into the right country then glassing from a good vantage point during the “prime time”.

 2-Time of Day

-Chamois like most of our game spend the day time mostly parked up chewing cud.
+Chamois like most of our game spending the day time mostly parked up chewing cud.
 You are far less likely to pick them up in your bino’s when they are bedded down.
-The first and last couple of hours of the day is where you should be focusing.
+The first and last couple of hours of the day is where you should be focussing.

 Get the best binoculars that you can afford because you’re going to spend a lot of time using them.
 Use your legs to get you into the right country and then let your eye’s do the walking.
 Spend a huge amount of your time glassing and don’t just glass over a likely area the one time.